 . . .or which simply does not occur in the heat of the midday sun.

-The spiders were very, very busy at the marsh yesterday.
+The spiders were very, very busy at the marsh located on my very favorite dirt road in Savannah, NY yesterday.
 They must have captured lots of dinner, because just about every web I saw had insect-size holes in them.

 And I saw a lot of webs.